 The lack of consideration on usefulness means that people would receive gifts that they like, but not something they might necessarily use immediately.

 Gifts that are more domestic and intangible are less popular in the city.
-It would be rare to see one give a friend a vacuum cleaner for Christmas, even though the friend really needs one.
+It would be rare to see one give a friend a vacuum cleaner for Christmas, even though the friend really needs one and that one is the best vacuum for tile floors.
 Intangible gifts that create experience (dining, holidays, films, concerts) are less popular.

 With many international luxury brands invading Hong Kong’s shopping malls, it’s hard for the citizens to avoid their eyeballs filled with the logos.
 But perhaps, we should really appreciate the disappearing small boutiques where you can find quality goods, or focus on the practical usage of the gift from a receiver’s perspective.